Fiscal Snapshot

 - Debt service compounds: each year's interest increases the amount that must be refinanced or covered by future revenue.

-- Limited immediate political appetite for major tax hikes or program cuts makes rapid deficit reduction unlikely.
+- Limited political appetite for major tax hikes or program cuts makes rapid deficit reduction unlikely.

 |---|---|